WohlSoft/Moondust-Devkit-Help/EditLevel/Testing.md

 You may want to **Start Game** if you want to change your game control setup or run an episode playing.

-If needed, you can tune your **Testing options** to select a playable characters, count of players, enable some cheating or debug features, set a specific state of playable characters, etc.
+If needed, you can tune your **Testing options** to select playable characters, count of players, enable some cheating or debug features, set a specific state of playable characters, etc.

+For engines are working on Windows, Editor has a support for an IPC bridges which can work on Wine.
+Therefore, if you use Editor on a non-Windows operating system, you will find an extra menu item in menus of LunaTester and SMBX-38A which allowing you to configure Wine usage and even choose a different Wine installation (see [Wine Settings](#wine-settings)).

 ## Test settings
 <ImageZoom